This article takes a close look at the business backgrounds of the current and former owners of Harlequins Rugby Football Club.

 There is a dramatic story about how a telephone call prompted Saville to fly to London to see the club.

-Former England center, Simon Halliday, was heavily involved – and he gives an entertaining account in his book (City Centre).
+Former England center, Simon Halliday, was heavily involved – and he gives an entertaining account in his autobiography (you can get Halliday’s book here).

 When the big England clubs turned professional, some like Harlequins went heavily into debt.
 British businessman John Beckwith (more on him later) had pumped millions into the club for a substantial shareholding.